-Let’s keep it simple.
-It all starts with the conditioning of the muscles involved in jumping.
+First, a quick overview of what you’ll be aiming for.
+It all starts with the conditioning of the primary muscles involved in jumping.
 The thigh muscles account for 50-65% of the jump, with the other half coming from a combination of lower leg muscles, hips, abdominal muscles, and your arms.

 Improvement in the strength and quickness of these muscles is the most important step.
 Certain exercises specifically target these muscle groups, and should be a part of any workout for basketball athletes.

 In addition to strength improvement, you must also eliminate any tension in the opposing muscles (eg. hamstrings) so there is no resistance against the power coming from your thighs and calves.
 This is probably the most overlooked aspect when basketball athletes plan their jump training program.

 Finally, you’ll need to work on proper jumping / dunking form to execute each jump perfectly and get the most of your improved strength.

 Start Each Workout With A Great Warm Up.
 Exercise sessions should always start with a warm up drill, of course.
 Especially for exercises to improve jumping ability, leg stretches are a must as the focus will be on muscle fibers, particularly those of the fast-twitch type, used to propel explosive movements like jumping.

 Skipping rope can help warm you up, and also improve your dexterity and cardio.
 A 10 – 15 minute session before each workout is sufficient.
 Here is a suggested warm up you can use before a practice or before a game: